213withani/thinglearned/ReactJS-Fundtamentals-TyerMc.md

 Not static list, we need to update it from UI.

+@19 mins
-A component is a function or a class which optionally takes arguments and returns a react element.
+A component is a function or a class which optionally accepts inputs and returns a react element.

+There are two ways to create a component; function or class.

+@ 20 mins
 ## class & state
 A render function has a return and in between the render and return you can add JS such as variables.